Paid Across

 Do I have to convert my dollars to pesos, or can I keep a USD account?

 You can keep dollars.
 The BSP imposes no mandatory conversion on inward remittances: banks offer USD savings accounts (FCDU accounts) at BDO, BPI, Metrobank, RCBC and others, and both Wise and GCash let you hold a USD balance and convert when you choose.
-Banks will ask the purpose of inbound commercial transfers (a one-line answer like "payment for design services per contract" is normal) and report transactions of $10,000 or more to the BSP and the Anti-Money Laundering Council, which is routine reporting, not a restriction.
+Banks will ask the purpose of inbound commercial transfers (a one-line answer like "payment for design services per contract" is normal).
+Under the Anti-Money Laundering Act, a covered transaction is one above PHP 500,000 in a single banking day, and banks report those to the Anti-Money Laundering Council; the rule covers fund transfers, not just cash, and it is routine reporting rather than a restriction.
+The US$10,000 figure you may have seen elsewhere is a different rule: it is the threshold above which you must file a written declaration for foreign currency you physically carry into or out of the Philippines, not a wire transfer limit.
 Holding USD is genuinely useful if you have dollar expenses or simply do not like the current rate.

 Do I need to register with the BIR as a freelancer, and how much tax will I pay?